 2. High bounce rate and low ROI

-Google Analytics will tell you about onsite visitor behavior and sales.
+Google Analytics will tell you about onsite visitor behavior and conversions.
+A bounce rate for eCommerce ranging from 26 to 40 per cent is fantastic, 41 to 55 is average, and anything between 56 to 70 is subpar.
+If your bounce rate is above 70 per cent, the website is considered ineffective.
 If you see low traffic and high bounce rates, it’s time to take action, namely, redesign the website focusing on such parameters as exit and bounce rates, conversions, and average visit duration.

 Many store owners use intuition to make decisions, which is a mistake.
 Redesigning the platform will help you to meet specific user requirements.